 Like many of Mack Robinson’s business ventures, his move to the finance industry came from an issue of practicality.
 He had been financing cars with a local bank and a large automobile finance company in Chicago, requiring his personal guarantee on every contract on a car more than three years old.
 In May 1948, he decided to form his own company—Dixie Finance Company—and later added Gulf Finance Company.

-“I immediately knew that I liked the finance business much better than the auto business, so I sold my car lots and expanded my finance operations over a period of 20 years into 107 cities in the South, and that proved very successful,” Mr. Robinson says of his start as a credit pioneer.
+“I immediately knew that I liked the finance business much better than the auto business, so I sold my car lots and expanded my finance operations over a period of 20 years into 107 cities in the South, and that proved very successful,” Mr. Robinson said of his start as a credit pioneer.

 Part of Fashion History